-Property crimes are just as they sound, crimes against someone else’s property.
-There is a large range of charges from shoplifting to arson to bank robbery.
+Property crimes are just as they sound, crimes against someone else's property.
+There are a large range of charges from shoplifting to arson to bank robbery.
 Every property crime charge has the potential to carry significant penalties such as imprisonment and large fines.
-Whether you take, damage, destroy, or trespass on an individual’s property without consent, you may be charged with one of Wisconsin’s many property crimes.
-These crimes are defined under Wisconsin Statutes Chapter 943 “Crimes Against Property” and are divided into four subchapters.
+Whether you take, damage, destroy, or trespass on an individual's property without consent, you may be charged with one of Wisconsin's many property crimes.
+These crimes are defined under Wisconsin Statutes Chapter 943 "Crimes Against Property" and are divided into four subchapters.

 Property Crime Lawyer in Madison, WI

 A conviction for a property crime will have a significant impact on your job and your career.
-Employers will look at your background and if a theft or forgery charge is there, your prospects are not good.
+Employers will look at your background and if they see a theft or forgery charge your prospects are not good.
 Defending against a property crime charge takes an attorney who knows the laws.
 Knowing what the state has to prove in these type of cases is important.
-Even when you admit to the charge, a property crime attorney can help mitigate the penalties associated with a property crime conviction.
-Do not get stuck with huge financial costs associated with a conviction or penalties you may have been able to avoid.
-Anderson & O’Connell, S.C. handles property crimes across Southern Wisconsin, we are Madison, WI Property Crime Attorneys.
+Even when you admit to the charge, an experienced criminal defense attorney can help mitigate the penalties associated with a conviction.
+Do not get stuck with huge financial costs associated with a conviction.
+They may have been penalties you were able to avoid.
+Anderson & O'Connell, S.C. handles property crimes across Southern Wisconsin, we are Madison, WI Property Crime Attorneys.

 Penalties for a Property Crime Conviction

-If the value of the property is less than $2,500 then you may be facing a Class A Misdemeanor where the maximum penalties are 9 months in jail and a $10,000 fine.
+When the value of the property is less than $2,500, you may be facing a Class A Misdemeanor where the maximum penalties are 9 months in jail and a $10,000 fine.

 If the value of the property is between $2,500 and $5,000 you may be facing a Class I Felony where the Maximum penalties are 3 1/2 years imprisonment and a fine of $10,000.